Memorable Manitobans: Roland Fairbairn McWilliams (1874-1957)

 Lawyer, Lieutenant-Governor of Manitoba (1940-1953).

-One of his major interests was the YMCA, of which he was Vice-President for North America from 1923 to 1924, chairman of the Canadian National Council from 1922 to 1929, and a director for 25 years.
+One of his major interests was the YMCA, of which he was Vice-President for North America (1923-1924), Chairman of the Canadian National Council (1922-1929), and a director for 25 years.
 He lectured in constitutional history and law at the Law School of Manitoba and wrote numerous articles on economics and social problems.
-He took an active part in town planning, serving as chairman of Winnipeg’s Town Planning Institute from 1925 to 1929.
+He took an active part in town planning, serving as Chairman of Winnipeg’s Town Planning Institute (1925-1929).

 “Former Manitoba Lieut.-Governor dies at age of 83,” Winnipeg Free Press, 10 December 1957, page 5.